rixx/books.rixx.de/data/reviews/philip-k-dick/do-androids-dream-of-electric-sheep/index.md

   rating: 3
 ---

-Definitely the kind of scifi that I like.
+Sci-fi that I like.
 Real, easy to read.
 Also, sheep.